Health Services

 There is no nurse present before or after school hours; students do not have access to their medications during those hours.

-Forms are kept on file in the nurse's office and must be updated for each new school year.
+Forms are kept on file in the nurse's office and must be updated each current school year.

-A doctor’s note is required when your child is unable to participate in physical education classes.
+Per Massachusetts State Law Part 1, Title XII, Chapter 71, Section 3, a doctor’s note is required when your child is unable to participate in physical education classes.
 The note should include a diagnosis (reason for the excuse), and length of time the student will be out of gym.
 If the student had a significant injury and has been incapacitated for a lengthy period of time, then they will need clearance by their doctor for return to gym or sports.
-Accommodations will be made for student's activities on campus based on physician guidelines.
+Accommodations will be made for students' activities on campus based on physician guidelines.
 This is extremely important for their vocational classes.

 Documentation of a physical exam done by the student's primary care physician.
 The exam should be dated within 1 year prior to entrance into school.